-In case of the pile, we know the approximate shape beforehand.
-We make use of this and search for corresponding measurements using the 3D LiDAR sensor.
+The approximate pile shape was known beforehand.
+We use this information while searching for the pile location using the 3D LiDAR sensor.
 While doing so, one needs to take care to disambiguate the UGV and UAV piles and other distractors in the arena.
-The first step in detecting the pile is to confine the search space to a user-defined search area, so-called geofencing.
+First, the search space is confined to a user-defined area, so-called geofencing.
 During the competition, a rough expected location of the pile was known prior to each run which allowed restriction of the search area.
 In a completely unknown scenario, the geofencing would have covered the whole arena.
-We start by filtering out the points that lie outside of the search area and fit a plane to the remaining points.
+We filter out points that lie outside of the search area and fit a plane to the remaining points.